shirakoslurper/shirakoslurper.github.io/docs/blog/posts/starting.md

 At the moment, I am:
 - learning Japanese
-- watching an unhealthy (?) amount of anime
+- watching an unhealthy (?) amount of anime but not in a weird way, I hope
 - refining my restaurant search techniques
 - developing a perspective on food
 - cooking
-- trying to score a 177+ on the LSAT
+- trying to score a 177+ on the LSAT (lofty goals)
-- reaching for professional illustrator level
+- reaching for professional illustrator level in my free time